parsakhaz/multimodal-image-similarity-search/README.md

 ### Text Processing Capabilities

-- **Extended Token Support**: The system now uses LongCLIP with a 248 token limit (upgraded from CLIP's 77 token limit)
+- **Extended Token Support**: The system uses LongCLIP with a 248 token limit (upgraded from CLIP's 77 token limit)
 - **Impact on Multimodal Search**: Long text queries and AI captions can now be combined with minimal truncation
-- **Solution Implementation**: The system still prioritizes user queries but can now include much more descriptive text
+- **Solution Implementation**: The system prioritizes user queries but can now include much more descriptive text

 ### Other Considerations